-% Change = (final value - initial value)
+% Change = (final value - initial value) \times 100/ initial value (1) If the final value is greater than the initial value, the direction of change is "Increase".
+If the final

-$$\times$$

-100/ initial value (1)

 If the final value is greater than the initial value, the direction of change is "Increase."
 If the final value is less than the initial value, the direction of change is "Decrease.